ridhimagarg/DeepLearning-with-Python---FrancoisChollet/KeyTakeAways.md

         - Recurrent layer stacking is the classic way to build more powerful recurrent networks.
         - To stack recurrent layers on top of each other in Keras, all intermediate layers should return thier full sequence of of outputs rather than thier output at a timestep which is achieved by `return_sequences=True` in GRU/LSTM layer.

+    - Where Bidirectional RNN works better?

+        - It will not work where chorological ordering matters like in weather forecasting.

+### Sequence processing with convnets

+- How big window size can be used in 1D convnets

+    - Unlike 2D convnets we can use big window size such as 10 as we generally used 3*3, 5*5 in 2D convnets.
+Becuase in 1D we are moving window size i.e, 3 means 3 feature vectors.

+    Why convnets works good for images generally?

+    - Convnets learns pattern and has no knowledge of temporal ordering